UCB-stat-159-s23/hw04-group17/contribution_statement.md

 Didi Duan: Create data, audio,figures directory.
 Move all data file to data directory.

 ### Installable package
-Didi Duan: Finished all tasks in this part.
+Didi Duan: completed all tasks in this part.

 ### Add tests to readligo.py